u1i/devops-course/projects/bcm.md

 You have recently joined a consultancy firm that helps companies with digital transformation – people, tools, and processes.
 After an initial discovery workshop conducted last month you are now presenting your first set of recommendations to the executive team:

 * Simon Quek, CEO – founded the company 7 years ago after spending 20 years in finance.
 He loved the brand that he built, but needs to find a way to align the priorities in his team and bring in fresh ideas
-* Edmund Toh, Head of IT & Operatings – an IT veteran and proud technologist who still keeps his SQL expertise current.
+* Edmund Toh, Head of IT & Operations – an IT veteran and proud technologist who still keeps his SQL expertise current.
 When the company launched it was him who installed the first web server in their Jurong data center, and he will tell you in the meeting that this server is still working and going strong!
 * Carol Ong, Head of Product and Interim Head of Engineering – joined the company recently after two departures on the leadership team.
 Carol worked for several technology vendors before and brings in vast experience, but she needs to deliver results soon
 * Jayson Lim, Lead Developer – principal engineer on the team, building backend and frontend code.
 He is looking to help train some of the more junior people on the team, but unfortunately, Jayson frequently gets pulled into troubleshooting production outages and that really is something only he can do